helenhanks/BB8/README.md

 # BB8
-Model BB8 robot as seen in Star Wars.
+Model BB8 robot as seen in Star Wars: The Force Awakens.

 _Note: This project is still in progress._